BrianDanaher1/ERAU-REU/README.md

     This code takes in the excel files from Data Processing 1.m as well as the excel sheets from Main Neural Network Code.py and formats them into one excel sheet.

+# Neural Networks

+The three CNN structures used in this experiment are displayed below.